RedDestroer/web-api-clean/README.md

 `dotnet new --install path_to_the_sources_root`

 Use this command to generate fresh solution from the template:
-`dotnet new webapiclean -o NewSolutionName`
+`dotnet new webapiclean-net5 -o NewSolutionName`

 ## Create new solution using rename